mozilla/extension-workshop/README.md

 1. Add the image files to `_assets/img/`
 2. In your page, link to images using this page structure:

 This tag will output an entire `img` element.
-Note: that using `@optim` enables the jekyll asset pipeline to optimize the image this is always recommended unless you see an issue with the output.
+Note: that using `@optim` enables the jekyll asset pipeline to optimize the image.
+This is always recommended unless you see an issue with the output.

 ```
 {% asset "image.jpg" @optim %}